Out of State Travel

-Travelers should visit the Staff or Faculty Tools page in OneStart to sign up for direct deposit of travel reimbursements prior to traveling, in order to facilitate their reimbursement.
+Travelers should visit the Travel Management Services task center in One.IU to sign up for direct deposit of travel reimbursements prior to traveling, in order to facilitate their reimbursement.
 A valid network ID is needed in order to sign in and the direct deposit sign-in is in the 'My Finances' channel.

 Please Note: Direct deposit of travel reimbursements will be required for all IU faculty and staff travelers with the full implementation of Travel@IU (the online reimbursement system).
 Travel reimbursements may be credited to a different account than payroll if desired.

 An Out of State Travel Reimbursement Request Form will be sent to the traveler three days prior to the return date designated on the travel authorization form.